Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Defining Validation Bounds

-The derivatives in the Jacobian matrix can be determined from analytical models of the transmission line or, more accurately, directly from the EM solver \cite{Vardapetyan2008}.
-The standard uncertainty of the absolute value of the reflection coefficient is determined similarly by propagating the covariance matrices of the characteristic impedance of both calibrations from (\ref{eq:4.1}) through the absolute value of (\ref{eq:2.16}), which is determined by
+The derivatives in the Jacobian matrix can be determined from analytical models of the transmission line or directly from an EM solver.
+The standard uncertainty of the absolute value of the reflection coefficient is determined similarly by propagating the covariance matrices of the characteristic impedance of both calibrations from \eqref{eq:4.1} through $|\Gamma|$ by \eqref{eq:2.15}.
+The derived variance of $|\Gamma|$ is given as follows: